ReflectionHLE/ReflectionHLE/notes-restoration.md

 Wolf3D and SOD.
 - Borland C++ 3.1 (exactly this one) for the v1.4 releases of Wolf3D and SOD, as well as S3DNA.
-- LZEXE 0.91.
-- UNLZEXE 0.7/0.8 for certain EXEs (one requires 0.8, another one needs 0.7).
+- LZEXE 0.91 (French version, NOT 0.91e) for the non-Activision EXEs.
+- LZEXE 0.91e (English version, NOT 0.91) for the Activision EXEs.
+- (Optional) UNLZEXE 0.8 for the SOD v1.0 and early v1.4 EXEs.

 Notes before trying to build anything:
 - This may depend on luck.
 Maybe you'll get a bit different EXE.
-- In order to prepare for the construction of an EXE (including the removal of older object files) and then build the EXE (in a possibly-initial form), use a command similar to the following, if not the same: "prep WL1APO10".
+- In order to prepare for the construction of an EXE (including the removal of older object files) and then build the EXE (in a possibly-initial form), use a command similar to the following, if not the same: "prep WL1AP10".
-- LZEXE 0.91 and UNLZEXE 0.7/0.8 should be used in a similar manner with the corresponding EXE as the input, e.g., "lzexe WL1APO10.EXE".
+- LZEXE 0.91(e) and UNLZEXE 0.8 should be used in a similar manner with the corresponding EXE as the input, e.g., "lzexe WL1AP10.EXE".
 LZEXE may ask you to confirm if the EXE has trailing data (e.g., debugging symbols).
 - It is assumed that you have a working DOS-compatible environment with a ready installation of the correct version of Borland C++, including a properly set PATH environment variable.
-- There's no separate WL6APO11 project.
-You should look for WL6APO12, since versions 1.1 and 1.2 of Registered Wolf3D share the same EXE.
+- There's no separate WL6AP12 project.
+You should look for WL6AP11, since versions 1.1 and 1.2 of Registered Wolf3D share the same EXE.
 - There's also no separate project for any cheats-disabled Apogee EXE.
 Originally, the cheats were removed by opening each EXE in a hex editor and